-- A. A person requesting a special event permit shall file an application, certified by affidavit on forms provided by the city recorder.
-The city recorder shall forward private property permit applications for events of more than fifty on any residentially zoned private property or minor event applications to the community development director for review and determination.
-The city recorder may make a determination, upon review of the application, that the proposed event is a major event, and such applications shall be sent to the special events committee for review and recommendation to the city manager. - B. Major special event applications shall be filed at least 90 days and not more than one year before the special event is proposed to commence and minor special event applications shall be filed at least 30 days prior to the special event, except an application for a spontaneous demonstration held to react to a current event, which shall provide a minimum of two working-days notice, or where of urgent nature, shall inform the city manager or city recorder as soon as practicable.
-The minimum notice requirement may be waived by the city manager or city recorder upon written finding that the limited scope of the event, both in size and magnitude, allows it to be adequately reviewed in the remaining time, so that the city can make any preparations necessary to provide personnel or other city services to minimize the obstruction to pedestrian and other traffic and to otherwise protect the participants and the public. - C. The application for all special event permits is included in the Special Events Application Handbook and available at City Hall. - D. Applicants for a repeated event held on private property may file up to four annual special event applications identifying the event dates for one calendar year.
+A. A person requesting a special event permit shall file an application, certified by affidavit on forms provided by the assistant city manager.
+The assistant city manager shall forward private property permit applications for events of more than fifty on any residentially zoned private property or minor event applications to the community development director for review and determination.
+The assistant city manager may make a determination, upon review of the application, that the proposed event is a major event, and such applications shall be sent to the special events committee for review and recommendation to the city manager.

+B. Major special event applications shall be filed at least 90 days and not more than one year before the special event is proposed to commence and minor special event applications shall be filed at least 30 days prior to the special event except an application for a spontaneous demonstration held to react to a current event, which shall provide a minimum of two working-days notice.
+The minimum notice requirement may be waived by the assistant city manager upon written finding that the limited scope of the event, both in size and magnitude, allows it to be adequately reviewed in the remaining time.

+C. The application for all special event permits are included in the Special Events Application Handbook and available at City Hall.

+D. Applicants for a repeated event held on private property may file up to four annual special event applications identifying the event dates for one calendar year.